vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 vārtaiva kā" is quoted by Jayaratha in his commentary on the Tantrāloka III, 99.
 Although in this work we find some of the similes very commonly used by the Vedāntins to explain the unreality of the universe, for instance :

-"Mithyāmohaksdeşa rajjubhujagacchāyāpiśācabhramah," yet it would be a mistake to think that the Trika conception of the universe is the same as that of the Vedānta.
+"Mithyāmohaksdeṣa rajjubhujagacchāyāpiśācabhramah," yet it would be a mistake to think that the Trika conception of the universe is the same as that of the Vedānta.
 For, the former is Abhāsavāda and the latter is Vivartavāda.
 For fuller information on this refer to the 2nd chapter in the 2nd part.

 Paramārtha Dvādaśikā was known as Advaya Dvādasi kā also, because the second verse :

-"Yadyatattvaparihārapurvakaṁ tattvam eşi
+"Yadyatattvaparihārapurvakaṁ tattvam eṣi

 tadatattvam eva hi Yadyatattvam atha tattvam eva vā tat tvam eva